-- 1. Use the Cursor pad to place the cursor on the sailboat icon (denotes a port or harbor) desired. - 2.
-Push the ENTER knob.
-The services available appear. - 3.
-Press the CANCEL soft key.
+- 1. Use the Trackball to place the cursor on the sailboat icon (denotes a port or harbor) desired. - 2.
+Push the ENTER knob. - Select the service name desired.
+The services available appear. - 4.
+Press the E: CANCEL soft key.

-Note: When "Port/Marine" is selected, you can show a picture of the port selected, provided such data is available on the chart card.
+Note: When Port/Marine is selected, you can show a picture of the port selected, provided such data is available on the chart card.